BristolSTA/uobtheatre-web/README.md

 You can run `yarn lint [--fix]` to lint and fix files.

+> By default, you won't be able to test out payments via Square until you add the **sandbox** Square access token to the env file at `.devcontainer/.env` and rebuild the docker container (F1 > Rebuild Container)

 ## Project Structure and Form 🌴

 This project utilises the following: